Publish 31 May 2022

 You suspect they are relentless, though innocuous low-viscosity mucus (boogers), perhaps due to inadequate water consumption.
 One cause could be soft, painless, noncancerous growths on the mucous membrane of your nasal passages or sinuses.
 These nasal polyps may appear like tiny grapes.
 They can cluster or enlarge enough to impede breathing.

-But when they ooze, the polyps can excrete putrid fluid that dries in your nasal passage.
+But when they ooze, the polyps can excrete a putrid fluid that dries in your nasal passage.
 The smell dominates any external pleasant aromas.

 Polyp Causes